 - Guilt and shame.
 People tend to take stock of their achievements as the new year approaches.
 If you didn’t accomplish the things you’d hoped this year, due to migraine or any other reason, you may dread seeing people over the holidays and fear their judgments.
 Worse, you can turn those judgments against yourself.

 - Changing relationships.
 As people change with time, so too do relationships.
 It can be a challenge to see loved ones as they currently are — rather than as they once were, or as you imagine them to be — and the holidays bring that contrast to the forefront.
-The pressures of 2020 have ramped up those dynamics further.
+The pressures of the past year or so have ramped up those dynamics further.

 - Wintertime blues.
 Depression rates climb this time of year, when holiday stress and seasonal affective disorder converge.
 People are also prone to post-holiday sadness as the cold and dark of winter sets in and the calendar is empty.
 Covid-19 may exacerbate that feeling, with colder weather limiting our opportunities to get outside and socialize.